psychemedia/sin-eater-resources/src/_history_nandq.md

 ...

-We have to explain to correspondents who inquire as to the mode of procuring "Notes anv Queries," that every bookseller and newsman will supply it, if ordered, and that gentlemen residing in the country may be supplied regulurly with the Stamped Edition, by giving their orders direct to the publisher, Mr, George Bell, 186.
+We have to explain to correspondents who inquire as to the mode of procuring "Notes and Queries," that every bookseller and newsman will supply it, if ordered, and that gentlemen residing in the country may be supplied regulurly with the Stamped Edition, by giving their orders direct to the publisher, Mr, George Bell, 186.
 Fleet Street, accompanied by a Post Office order for a Quarter (4s, 4d.).

 ...